 Spain's entrepreneur of the year 2018, the Styrian Meinrad Spenger, who founded his start-up MASMOVIL in Madrid in 2006, also gave insights into the company's development and mentioned the importance of the new makerspace for young entrepreneurs.
 His company serves eight million customers and has a market capitalization of two billion euros.

-Around the 150 invited guests including representatives of the Austrian universities and society as well as many owners, managing directors and board members of well-known industrial companies such as university professor Günter Knapp (Knapp AG), Heinz Moitzi (AT&S AG), Prof. Dr. Helmut List (AVL GmbH), Hans Höllwart (SFL Technologies GmbH), Dr. Manfred Gutternigg (Hilti GmbH), Andreas Schuster (Hirtenberger Holding GmbH) and Dr. Heinz Leitner (Komptech GmbH) were following this unique event.
+Around the 150 invited guests including representatives of the Austrian universities and society as well as many owners, managing directors and board members of well-known industrial companies such as Günter Knapp (Knapp AG), Heinz Moitzi (AT&S AG), Prof. Dr. Helmut List (AVL GmbH), Hans Höllwart (SFL Technologies GmbH), Dr. Manfred Gutternigg (Hilti GmbH), Andreas Schuster (Hirtenberger Holding GmbH) and Dr. Heinz Leitner (Komptech GmbH) were following this unique event.